 CNS 587 Mental Health Counseling Internship (9 credits over two semesters) This course is a 900-hour experience off campus under supervision of an experienced master's-level clinician and includes direct counseling and service hours with individuals and groups.
 Supervision is held for one hour weekly in the field and in-group supervision 11⁄2 hours per week on campus.
 Open only to students who have been admitted to degree candidacy and who have completed all other coursework.
 Students must be registered for this course when completing the internship as the internship may extend beyond one semester.
-Prerequisites: Requires Acts 33 and 34 clearances and proof of malpractice insurance.
+Prerequisites: Requires Acts 33 and 34 clearances, proof of malpractice insurance, and a passing grade on the comprehensive exam.